Our Pediatric Dentists Will Take Care Of All Your Children’s Dentistry Needs

 It’s true.
 The presence of sugar in one’s mouth encourages the development of tooth decay.
 This has been proven time and time again in our children’s dentistry practice.
 Additionally, how often your child eats is equally as significant as what they eat.
 Only a few people are aware that continuous snacking throughout the day actually increases the risk for tooth decay.
 Upon consumption of sugary foods, a minimum of 30 minutes is required for saliva to neutralise the acids brought about by decay-producing bacteria.

 Got any more questions about our children’s dentistry expertise?
-Go ahead and contact our clinic today.
-Based in Sydney, we are open Mondays to Saturdays.
+Go ahead and contact our pediatric dentist today.
+We based in Sydney near the following locations – Ryde, West Ryde, Gladesville and Meadowbank and are open Mondays to Saturdays.
 For emergency dentists or a special appointment call (02) 98082588 now and speak with our trusted team of professionals.